sallyr0823/cs225-final-project/README.md

 <img width="668" alt="image" src="https://user-images.githubusercontent.com/77268283/206890963-510e478f-1082-47bd-a4fb-c1f8ecb7707f.png">

 There will be guidance on each algorithm.
+Generally, user needs to enter the id of airport to find required results.
+When printing results, our program will also print the name of the airport.

 To quit each algorithm, the user needs to enter **-1**.

 - Program can be quitted with entering **q** after the user is quitted from algorithm with entering **-1**.